Amsterdam/design-system/documentation/publishing.md

 2. This triggers a GitHub Action, which creates a release PR.
    Review, approve and merge this PR.
    The same Action will then publish the release to npm and GitHub.
-   It also deploys the released version to our Storybook environment.
+   It also deploys the released version to our main Storybook environment.
 3. When complete, the Action adds a new release commit to `main`.
    Locally merge this commit back into `develop` and push it to the remote: